I spoke yesterday with one of the most talented product designers I've ever collaborated with, and something he said stuck with me: "I feel old."

 But today he's witnessing the AI-driven product design landscape reinvent itself in a language he hasn't yet learned.

-My answer was was pretty simple: Start designing again.
+My answer: Start designing again.

 Pick a model on Hugging Face.
-Experiment with GPT-4.1, Claude 4, or Gemini.

-Build whatever inspires you, but start experimenting again.
+The punchline: build whatever inspires you, but start experimenting again.

 Sergey Brin recently came out of retirement recently and said: